Headlights, fuel system and engine issues among the top complaints received by the NHTSA from vehicle owners

 The automaker hasn’t issued any information about this defect.
 Instead, it has left customers to figure out the problem and solutions on their own.
 Basically, the Giulia can only be driven in the rain or dark, but not both at the same time.
 It simply can walk and chew gum at once.

 Think you have a lemon?
-Sit back and let the experts work aid your lemon at no cost to you.
+Sit back and let the experts work out your lemon case at no cost to you.
 The law makes Alfa Romeo pay legal fees.
 You may be able to get your lemon out of your life.
 Every year, auto manufacturers buy back, replace or pay cash settlements to thousands of ‘lemon’ owners like you.